twilightscapes/allin60/src/content/pages/index.md

 youtubestart: ""
 ---

-Today's most popular subjects are recreated in a dynamic multimedia presentation and it's all in 60 seconds.
+Today's most popular subjects are recreated in a dynamic multimedia format and it's all in 60 seconds (a "Minute").

+<em>New Minutes are released at 3p.m.
+CST.</em>

-Everyday, a new Minute is released.
-Check back everyday at 3p.m.
-CST for the day's Minute.
-Be sure to sign up for notifications so you don't miss a Minute.
+Be sure to sign up for notifications so you won't miss a Minute.